Mellanox/dpdk-mlx4/lib/librte_pmd_mlx4/README.rst

 - VLAN filtering doesn't work (not interpreted in kernel driver).
 - Hardware counters.
 - RSS hash key and options cannot be modified.
-- Increasing the number of RX/TX queues at runtime (not safe with DPDK 1.2).

-It can be compiled either internally or externally to the DPDK.

 Installation
 ============